 - some medications or chemicals may worsen nipple spasm, e.g. nicotine (smoking cigarettes).

-- Keep your nipples warm - this may help to relieve pain immediately
+- Keep your nipples warm.
+Applying a warm pack may relieve pain immediately.

 - Warm your bathroom before undressing for showers.

 If the pain continues, you may consider taking supplements or medication.